Virtual-Lab/sound-colour-space/docs/development/stack.md

 The backend is based on Python 2.7, mainly implemented in django (version 1.9).

+# Search

+The search backend is based on elasticsearch and haystack.

 # Javascript

 The frontend is entirely based on javascript and html.
 All packages are defined in package.json and can be installed via the node package manager ("npm install").